Medically reviewed by Drugs.com. Last updated on Mar 23, 2022.

 To make sure you are not pregnant, your doctor may ask you to have a pregnancy test before you start using boceprevir.
 You must have a negative pregnancy test before you will be allowed to use boceprevir with ribavirin.
 Two forms of birth control must be used during treatment and for 6 months after treatment ends.
 You should test for pregnancy every month while you are using boceprevir, and for 6 months after your treatment ends.

 Birth control pills may not work while you are using boceprevir.
 To keep from getting pregnant, use two other forms of birth control.
-Other forms of birth control include condoms, diaphragms, or contraceptive foams or jellies.
+Other forms of birth control include condoms, a diaphragm, or contraceptive foam or jelly.

 Check with your doctor right away if you have back, leg, or stomach pains, bleeding gums, chills, dark urine, difficulty with breathing, fever, general body swelling, headache, loss of appetite, nausea or vomiting, nosebleeds, pale skin, sore throat, unusual tiredness or weakness, or yellowing of the eyes or skin.
 These could be symptoms of a blood disorder called anemia.